fzyzcjy/flutter_rust_bridge/book/src/integrate/ios_headers.md

 `macos/Runner/AppDelegate.swift`, as long as Xcode does not consider it dead code.

 # For multi-blocks

 If there are [multi-blocks](https://cjycode.com/flutter_rust_bridge/feature/multiple_files.html):

-- for iOS, just add the 1st generated block-header files in `Runner-Bridging-Header.h`.
+- For iOS, just add the 1st generated block-header files in `Runner-Bridging-Header.h`.
-- for MacOS, just add the 1st generated block-header files as **Objective-C Bridging Header**.
+- For MacOS, just add the 1st generated block-header files as **Objective-C Bridging Header**.

 For all cases, the `AppDelegate.swift` should be the same as that in the single-block case.
 [related issue](https://github.com/fzyzcjy/flutter_rust_bridge/issues/1014)